openhab/openhabian/docs/openhabian.md

 ... and much more

 ## On openHAB 2 and 3
 openHABian will install **openHAB 3** by default.
-When openHAB3 was released, there have been some big changes also to openHABian such as to install Java 11 and to use changed file and directory names so you cannot simple upgrade the packages without adapting the rest of your server system, the openHABian installation that is.
+When openHAB3 was released, there have been some big changes also to openHABian such as to install Java 11 and to use changed file and directory names so you cannot simple upgrade the packages without adapting the rest of your server system, the openHABian installation that is. openHAB 2 will continue to work on openHABian, but openHAB 2 support is no longer actively maintained and the software will only receive select patches deemed necessary by the maintainers of the project.
+If you need openHAB 2 support please use the `stable` branch of openHABian.
+You can switch branches using menu option 01 in `openhabian-config` but ATTENTION you cannot up- or downgrade this way and you cannot arbitrarily change versions.
+There's a high risk you mess up your system if you do.

+### deploy openHAB 2
+The image will install openHAB 3 by default, to have it install openHAB 2 right from the beginning, set` clonebranch=stable` in `openhabian.conf` before first boot.

 ## upgrading openHAB 2 to openHAB 3
 For openHABian users running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install openHAB3 for you.